opensource-observer/oso/docs/docs/how-oso-works/architecture.md

 ## Major Components

+---

-The architecture has the following major components
+The architecture has the following major components.

 ### Data Warehouse